mchobby/esp8266-upy/hat-sense/readme_ENG.md

 Porting this board to MicroPython is based on the "[Sense Hat Unchained](https://github.com/bitbank2/sense_hat_unchained)" GitHub's project with its C code source writtent by Larry Bank.

+# Video

+You can see this project in action in the "[Sense-Hat under MicroPython](https://youtu.be/PUU4EqAMHds)" on this YouTube video.

 # Wiring

 ## MicroPython PYBoard